 Each case study was evaluated by running this tool on every .js file in the repository, then collecting the number of matches found in total and how many files were successfully searched.
 Evaluating if the transformation was correct is done by manually sampling output files, and verifying that it passes through Babel Generate [3] without error.
-You can see some highlighted transformations in Listing INSERT FIGURE HERE.

-"Pipeline" [17] is clearly very applicable to most files, as it is really only looking for function calls.
-This is by far the best result, and it found matches in almost all files that Babel [4] managed to parse.
+"Pipeline" [15] is very applicable to most files, as the concept it touches (fucntion calls) is widely used all across JavaScript.
+This is by far the best result, and it found matches in almost all files that Babel [5] managed to parse.

-The Do proposal [16] is expected to not find many matches, as code that has not been written in expression-oriented programming style will not produce many matches.
+The Do proposal [14] is expected to not find as many matches, as code that has not been written in expression-oriented programming style will not produce many matches.
+However, this also highlights how impactful this proposal is to previously written code compared to "Pipeline".